20 mins read

 But what is the fundamental importance of this process in the modern construction landscape, and how can you leverage technology to make it more efficient?
 Keep reading to learn the definition of quantity takeoff in construction, its importance, common methods, best practices, and more!

 The QTO is generated during preconstruction planning at the earliest stages of a project.
-The process involves breaking down the project into smaller sections that are easier to measure and estimate and generating a detailed document to assist stakeholders to forecast costs.
+The process involves breaking down the project into smaller sections that are easier to measure and estimate, and generating a detailed document to assist stakeholders in forecasting costs.

 To do so, the estimator references drawings, blueprints, and 3D models to get the exact information and make the takeoff as accurate as possible.
-For example, if you are building a concrete foundation, the QTO would list the physical materials needed, such as concrete, the time, and the labor required to complete that build.
+For example, if you are building a concrete foundation, the QTO would list the physical materials needed, such as concrete, and the time and labor required to complete the build.
 The estimator will then use that information to better understand the project’s scope, build a timeframe, designate duties, and create an accurate cost estimate for each item.

 Despite the importance of the process, there is still not enough clarity around the true definition of QTO.
-Many believe QTO is just about quantifying materials.
-However, the process is about measuring a project’s work through small work items including labor and materials.
-Confusion mainly arises because of the many synonyms that exist to describe this process, such as quantity takeoffs and material takeoffs.
+Many believe it is just about quantifying materials.
+However, the process is about measuring a project’s work through small work items, including labor and materials.
+Confusion mainly arises because of the many synonyms that exist to describe this process, such as estimating takeoffs and material takeoffs.

 Quantity Takeoff vs. Material Takeoff